 |Estimated Nutrient Content|

 The first ingredient in this dog food is chicken.
 Although it is a quality item, raw chicken contains about 80% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

 The second ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The third ingredient is ocean fish meal.
-Like chicken meal, this is another a high-protein meat concentrate.
+The third ingredient includes ocean fish meal, another protein-rich meat concentrate.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1